-If a student twice fails the Major Field Exam: Stage I, in whatever form, an appeal may be made to the Graduate Education Committee for either a third examination, or permission to proceed without passing the examination.
+If a student twice fails part or all of the combined qualifying exam, an appeal may be made to the Graduate Education Committee for either a third examination, or permission to proceed without passing the examination.
 This appeal may be made by the student, or by his or her advisor.
 The GEC will consider this appeal along with the student’s overall record.

 If the request for a third examination is granted, and the student then passes, the GEC will then make a summary judgment on whether the student should proceed in the doctoral program.

 Vlll.
-E. Fields with Specific Requirements for Major Field: Stage I and Minor Field Exams
+D. Fields with Specific Requirements for Major Field: Stage I and Minor Field Exams

 Vlll.
 D. (1) American History

 The American history major and minor exams are designed to prepare students to teach survey courses in this field and give them a broad understanding of the kinds of historiographical and historical questions that should inform their dissertation research.
 The major requires Readings in US History I and II; two colloquia in American history (one of which must be an African-American Readings course or a colloquium in that field); and one seminar (the two semester research seminar).
 Suggested reading lists for each exam field, as well as instructions on how to use them to prepare your own list are available at this link.

 Students whose Major Field is American History, and who enter without an M.A. in American History, must complete both their Major and Minor Field exams by the Winter (February) of their third year.
 Students entering with an M.A. in American History must complete both exams by the Fall (October) of their third year.